array-api-extra¶

 Functions in this library assume input arrays are arrays (not “array-likes”) and that

-this means that it should come from array-api-compat’s array_namespace
+in most cases, it should come from array-api-compat’s array_namespace.

 In the examples shown in the docstrings of functions from this library,